CORPORATE GOVERNANCE GUIDELINES

 3. MEETINGS OF THE BOARD

 Functions, Responsibilities and Objections.
-Consistent with New York Stock Exchange listing requirements, the Board will have at all times an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
+Consistent with New York Stock Exchange Listing Manual, the Board will have at all times an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
 All committee members shall be “independent” under the criteria established by the New York Stock Exchange and under applicable law.
 It shall be the duty of the Nominating and Corporate Governance Committee to recommend, to the Board, Trustees to serve on the aforementioned committees.

 5. CLAWBACK POLICY

-In the event of an accounting restatement due to material noncompliance with financial reporting requirement under the U.S. federal securities laws (a “Restatement”), the Compensation Committee has the right, in its sole discretion, to use reasonable efforts to recover from any of Acadia’s current or former Executive Officers, as that term is defined below, who received incentive based compensation (including annual cash incentives, non-qualified share options, restricted shares, or LTIPs) during the three-year period preceding the date on which Acadia is required to prepare a Restatement (the “Look Back Period”), any excess incentive based compensation awarded in excess of the amount that would have been awarded if such incentive based compensation had been calculated based on the financial results reported in the Restatement.
+In the event of an accounting restatement due to material noncompliance with financial reporting requirement under the U.S. federal securities laws (a “Restatement”), the Compensation Committee has the right, in its sole discretion, to use reasonable efforts to recover from any of the Company’s current or former Executive Officers, as that term is defined below, who received incentive based compensation (including annual cash incentives, non-qualified share options, restricted shares, or LTIPs) during the three-year period preceding the date on which the Company is required to prepare a Restatement (the “Look Back Period”), any excess incentive based compensation awarded in excess of the amount that would have been awarded if such incentive based compensation had been calculated based on the financial results reported in the Restatement.

 This clawback policy (the “Clawback Policy”) applies to incentive based compensation granted after March 8, 2013.